TurtleEngr/gitproj/doc/user-doc/config.md

 /usr/share/doc/git-proj/VERSION.
 If the major or minor numbers of the checked out project are greater than the installed version there could be problems.
-If the installed version is greater, this should not be a problem, because gitproj tried to be backward compatable.
+If the installed version is greater, this should not be a problem, because gitproj tried to be backward compatible.
 And it might try to upgrade the project.

 A warning message will be output if there are differences.